magantoine/senpy-package/README.md

 notify_me("The computation is done !")
 ```

-You can find more examples [here](./examples), such as a cryptographic use case or a pyTorch model fitting.
+You can find more examples [here](./examples), such as cryptographic use case, pyTorch model fitting or real time trading.

 ## Installation
 ### 1. Package